jon-jacky/home/commonplace.md

   what some imagined final state might be -- and even, implicitly, that there need not be a final state at all. ..."

+12 Nov 2024  <a name="12-Nov-2024"></a>

+- New Chapter by Louis Menand, *The New Yorker*, Nov 18 2024, p.
+64 (no link):

+  "The (First World) war was a traumatic event in both Europe and the United States, and it led people to wonder whether they had really understood the apparently tranquil and prosperous North Atlantic world that preceded it.
+'The tide that bore us along,' Henry James wrote in a letter to a friend ten days after fighting broke out, 'was then all the the while moving to *this* as its grand Niagra ...
+It seems to me to *undo* everything, everything that was ours, in the most horrible retroactive way.'"

  1 Nov 2024  <a name="1-Nov-2024"></a>

 - Scoops and Leaks by Neal Ascherson, review of